Promineo-Tech/frontend-technologies/Week4/todo-project/readme.md

 # Project Summary

-In this project, we'll practice more vanilla JS DOM manipulation by creating a simple To Do List project.
+Will create a simple To Do List project.
 The basic HTML and CSS have been provided for you, and you will be adding in the Javascript to make the interface interactive.

 ### Step 1